Joseph Othmar von Rauscher

-Joseph Othmar Ritter von Rauscher (6 October 1797 in Vienna – 24 November 1875 in Vienna) was an Austrian Prince-Archbishop of Vienna and Cardinal.
+Joseph Othmar Ritter von Rauscher (6 October 1797 – 24 November 1875) was an Austrian Prince-Archbishop of Vienna and cardinal.

 Life

+Joseph Othmar von Rauscher was born in Vienna on 6 October 1797.

 He received his earlier education at the gymnasium in Vienna, devoting himself chiefly to the study of jurisprudence; he also gave much time to the study of poetry, and many examples of his verses have survived.
 Later his desire to enter Holy Orders was opposed by his parents, but he finally overcame their objections.

 After his ordination he was appointed curate in Hütteldorf, and later professor of church history and canon law at Salzburg, where Friedrich Prince Schwarzenberg, director of the Oriental Academy at Vienna, was among his pupils.
 In January 1849 Cardinal Schwarzenberg named his former teacher Prince-Bishop of Sekkau, "in recognition of his distinguished qualities, knowledge, and services".

 In this capacity Rauscher introduced pastoral conferences, and restored to the Redemptorists their mission houses.
 He also fostered religious associations, and put an end to the intrigues of the Rongeaner, although important business detained him for the most part in Vienna.
 He attended the episcopal assembly which inaugurated the ecclesiastical revival in Austria; between 29 April and 20 June 1849, twenty-five bishops and four episcopal proxies held sixty sessions.
 The last in order of consecration, Rauscher took the most prominent part in the transactions.
 He laid before the assembly a promemoria, which served as the programme of the business, and drafted five of the seven memorials addressed to the Ministry of the Interior.
 He also drew up the decrees to serve for the bishops "as the common rule of their aim and activity".
 The pastoral of the bishops to the clergy was also composed by him.
 Before the bishops separated, they chose a committee of five members for the settlement of the memorials and the arrangement of all current affairs.
 As the reporter of this committee, he acted at times as its sole agent.